cpu/acmecrab/README.md

 | `ns_records`           | See additional addresses. | A map of fully qualified domains to domain values that should be returned for NS lookups.                                                                                                                                             |
 ### ACL

-The ACME Crab access control assumes you're using [cryptokey] routing and can infer trusted identity from source IP.
+The ACME Crab access control assumes you're using [cryptokey routing] and can infer trusted identity from source IP.
 The configuration file maps between CIDR networks and subdomains.
-ACME clients within a specified CIDR network can update TXT records for the listed subdomains.
+ACME clients within a specified CIDR network can update TXT records for the listed subdomains using the HTTP API.
+Update API requests from IPs outside of the listed networks will be forbidden.
+Update API requests from approved networks for a subdomain not listed in the network's ACL will be forbidden.

 E.g. if we have an ACL config:
 ```json